 Cyberterrorism is a frightening phenomenon.
 Not only does it have the power to create havoc, but it’s also very mysterious to people who know how it happens or what they can do to protect themselves from it.

 In this article, we work to correct that problem.
-Below you will find information on what cyber terrorism is, what kind of threats are out there, and how organizations, individuals, and government agencies can protect themselves from infiltration.
+Below you will find information on cyberterrorism, threats, and how organizations, individuals, and government agencies can protect themselves from infiltration.

 Defining Cyber Terrorism

 Every one has, of course, heard stories of cybercrime.
 The super hotel chain Marriott famously made headlines when it was revealed that they’d experienced a data breach that indirectly impacted the information of hundreds of millions of customers.

 Also Read: 10 Best Tattoo Apps of All Time